RPDeshaies/zepplin-map/README.md

 ==========

 ##What is this##
-ZepplinMap is a simple code snippet to use if you want to add a Google Map with multiple markers on your web application
+ZepplinMap is a JavaScript class to use if you want to add a Google Map with multiple markers on your web application

 ##How does it work ?##
 Simply call it's constructor with your DOM that should contains the map and the list of pins to place in it